 There are also out-of-the-box integrations for more payment gateways, like PayPal and Worldpay.
 This makes it easier for shoppers to use their preferred method of payment.
 Previously this type of integration required third-party extensions and added development.

 According to the Baymard Institute, an average of 69.23% of users abandon their shopping carts before completing purchases.
-While Magento 1 didn’t have the most complex check-out process, it did need a bit of simplification.
+While Magento 1 didn’t have the most complex check-out process, it did need simplification.

 Magento 2 takes you through ONLY 2 stages after selecting to check out: